mr-ravin/lambda_psi_neuron_field_experiment/README.md

   --download-dataset
 ```

-Apply the Lambda-Psi field to the output head as an explicit ablation:
+Apply the Lambda-Psi field to the output head:

 ```bash
 ./run.sh --field-on-output --download-dataset